alihaidermalik1997/LoanApplication/README.md

    ```
 ### API Postman Collection
 A Postman collection containing the API endpoints and sample requests is provided in the repository.

+### NOTE
+I have created a logic that if there is no user in the system then the first user to signup/register is a manager